Justice Department IG probing Comey memos over classified material

 A broader set of memos, documenting Comey’s conversations with President Trump, were handed over to Congress Thursday evening.

 Comey has maintained he didn’t release any memos containing classified material.
+In his testimony last year before the Senate Intelligence Committee, Comey said he made the decision to document the interactions in a way that would not trigger security classification.

-But the Journal noted that Comey himself redacted classified elements in one of those memos, and another memo had material later upgraded by the FBI to “confidential” (a low classification level).
+The Journal noted that Comey himself redacted classified elements in one of those memos, and another memo had material later upgraded by the FBI to “confidential” (a low classification level).

-They apparently were among the four memos given to friend Daniel Richman, a professor at Columbia Law School.
+They apparently were among the four memos Comey gave to friend Daniel Richman, a professor at Columbia Law School.

+In the seven total memos handed over to congressional committees, eight of the 15 pages have redactions under classified exceptions.
+They include classified information at one of the most sensitive levels -- SECRET -- as well as the lower level of confidential.

+In one memo documenting his January 2017 Trump Tower meeting, Comey wrote that the material should be classified at the SECRET level unless the intelligence agencies thought otherwise.